AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-getting-started/activitymap-enable.md

 +++Web SDK (Adobe Experience Platform tags extension)

+NOTE: Web SDK currently collects Activity Map information by recording separate link click events.
+This differs from AppMeasurement which records Activity Map information for internal links by including that information the subsequent page load.
+Because of this Web SDK collection will result in additional server calls.
+In a future release Web SDK it will be possible to configure Web SDK to package Activity Map information on subsequent hits, essentially matching the behavior of AppMeasurement.

-1. In Adobe Experience Platform tags, navigate to the property for which you are implementing Analytics.
+2. In Adobe Experience Platform tags, navigate to the property for which you are implementing Analytics.
 Under [!UICONTROL Extensions] -> [!UICONTROL Adobe Experience Platform Web SDK], select **[!UICONTROL Enable click data collection]** as highlighted below.
-1. Build the Library with the changes.
+3. Build the Library with the changes.
-1. Publish the Library to production.
+4. Publish the Library to production.

 ![](assets/web_sdk.png)